-The discounted Office 365 Nonprofit plans, Business Premium, E3 and E5 plans, include Office web apps, Outlook web app, Office for mobile devices, OneDrive, Sharepoint, Skype for Business (only in E5) and allows users to download and install Office Suite desktop applications on their devices.
+All Office 365 Nonprofit plans include include Office web apps, Outlook web app, and services such as OneDrive and Sharepoint.
+Some Office 365 Nonprofit plans also allow users to download and install Office Suite desktop applications on their devices.

 For a full list of features, see Microsoft’s Office 365 Nonprofit website for more details.